 - As per the Hindu Mythology, Kala Bhairava is the God of the ‘Nivaran’ of endeavors.
 He also rescues his worshipers from bad health and always liberates them from accidents and mishaps.

-- Being the lord of the time, Godhead always advice to use the time effectively and efficiently on the spiritual path.
+- Being the lord of the time, Godhead always advises using the time effectively and efficiently on the spiritual path.

 The temples of Kala Bhairava such as- Sri Maha Kala Bairavar Temple, Dhombaram bedu village (Tamilnadu), Kal Bahairav Temple, Barhara, Rampatti, (Madhubani,Bihar) , Pracheen Shri Kaal Bhairav Mandir, near Dohla railway crossing, DHURI, (Punjab), Swayambho Sri Sri Sri Bhairava Swamy Temple in Bhimavaram, West Godavari Dist, (Andhra Pradesh) and many more have mesmerizing idols of Kala Bhairava, made of black marbles, positioned in a sanctum-sanctorum of the vicinity.
 Devotees pay a visit during Saturdays and Kala Bhairava Asthami to witness his adorning veneration and magnetism.